noaione/yuusha-shoukan-ln/sources/v14/chapter2.md

 trouser suit-like outfit, matched with a neatly arranged necktie, she looked like a capable career woman.
 Her hands were covered with white gloves, making her somewhat look like a woman cosplaying as a butler.
 I think she’s around 160cm tall?
-The atmosphere around her… It was as if she’s as sharp as a polished blade.
+The atmosphere around her...
+It was as if she’s as sharp as a polished blade.

 As the woman walked up to Dr. Vier, her voice quietly resounded.